Latest:

 Understanding Derivatives

 Derivatives are categorized into several types, with the most common being futures, options, forwards, and swaps.
-Each type serves distinct purposes and can be tailored to specific risk management needs:
+They are categorized into several types, with the most common being futures, options, forwards, and swaps.
+Each type serves distinct purposes and can be tailored to specific risk management needs.

 The Importance of Derivatives in Risk Management